ianb/blog/content/pages/projects.md

 ## <span id="smallcurrent">Small (maybe not current) Stuff</span>

 <dl>

+<dt><a href="https://github.com/ianb?tab=repositories">Other GitHub miscellany</a></dt>
+<dd>Working in the open at Mozilla I have had the opportunity to try things out.
+Sometimes they work out, and sometimes they don't.
+At that stage you'll find my work in GitHub, which is updated more frequently than this page.</dd>

 <dt><a href="https://github.com/ianb/misc-recipes">Misc recipes</a></dt>
 <dd>Before GitHub when I want to try out an idea, I throw it in an SVN directory.
 There's a grab bag of experiments here, all from quite a while ago.</dd>